 Cushioning, comfort, durability, and style; you get all these features when you think about Doc Martens.
 But, when it comes to their sizing, and you’re on the verge of buying your favorite Doc Marten shoes, many questions regarding their sizing pop out in your mind, like: do Doc Martens Run Big?
 How do they fit?
 Are Doc Martens true to size?

 Well, I’m not going to say 100% YES or NO for each of your queries regarding Doc Martens sizing.
-However, in general, Doc Martens run true to size, but your heels might sleep in the foot due to which you’ll have to put insoles.
-Furthermore, they might feel tight initially as Doc Martens require some time to break in.
+However, in general, Doc Martens runs true to size, but your heels might slip in the foot due to which you’ll have to put insoles or use heel grips to prevent heel slip.
+If you’re in-between foot sizes i.e., half size, I’d suggest you go for a size down in Doc Marten boots.
+Doc Martens have a little wiggle room in a toe box.
+But according to the wearers, they need some time to break in.
+So, it would be better to stick with your size.

 Since the inception of this brand in 1952, Doc Martens have had the innovative ability to change trends and bring style to boots to meet the demands of the worlds’ rapidly changing fashion trends and conform to your growing needs of comfort, cushioning, and durability.
 From a mere work boot idea to a vast stream of several styles in the form of shoes, sandals, and boots, Doc Martens have cemented their place very well in the footwear industry.